 #3: Typhoon, Council of Vapor

 Here is another first for this top 10; a limited edition serialized item for collectors.
 The Council of Vapor Typhoon isn’t as expensive as it sounds but is as elegant and well-made as one would expect from an item made in small batches for a discerning audience.
 Ceramic material stops e juice from flooding, and two large airflow valves promote a customized experience.
 The glass tank and glass tip don’t interfere with e-liquid flavors, and you can hold up to 2.5 ml in the tank, so this is a relatively short RBA offering 0.5-ohm resistance.

 #2: Kanger Subtank Mini

 We could talk about the Subtank and its various forms for a while and create a completely separate list, so popular is this Kanger unit.
 It might even be interesting to chart preferred colors.
-Kanger’s Subtank Mini holds 4.5 ml of e juice and uses vertical OCC coils or install a deck and build your own.
+Kanger’s Subtank Mini holds 4.5 ml of e juice, uses vertical OCC coils, or installs a deck and builds your own.
 An improved airflow control valve encourages consumers to be precise about this part of the experience.
 Choose 0.5-ohm or 1.2-ohm prebuilt heating elements.

 #1: Joyetech eGo One

 Here’s the second covered tank from our list, another Joyetech favorite, and our number one item at about $14.
-The XL version holds just 2.5 ml of e liquid but produces incredible vapor.
+The XL version holds just 2.5 ml of e-liquid but produces incredible vapor.
 Vapers use this tank when vaping with Joye mods supporting 0.5-ohm and 1-ohm elements.
-In spite of all the top-fill tanks that fill this list, it is a bottom-filled variety which takes top spot, thanks to excellent quality and the stellar Joyetech reputation.
+Despite all the top-fill tanks that fill this list, it is a bottom-filled variety that takes the top spot, thanks to excellent quality and the stellar Joyetech reputation.